-We know that you’re probably not sitting at your computer 24/7 waiting for an invoice, but once you get the invoice pay it ASAP.
+We know that you’re probably not sitting at your computer 24/7 waiting for an invoice, but once you get the invoice, pay ASAP.
 Don’t make a diaper deal right before you’re going to be in a WiFi dead zone for two days.
-Payment is generally expected within 24 hours but the sooner the better since the seller may have other interested buyers.
+Payment is generally expected within 24 hours, but the sooner the better since the seller may have other interested buyers.

 Always pay for your diaper as goods, never as a gift.
 Gift/personal transactions are not protected by Paypal’s buyer protection.